 The Economic Development Partnership of North Carolina is eager for you to do business in North Carolina.
 Learn more about the many benefits of the LLC business structure to see if it’s the best option for your business.

 There’s a wide variety of business taxes that your North Carolina LLC will need to pay, depending on certain factors.
 These include taxes payable to the North Carolina government, like sales tax and state tax.

 You’ll also need to pay federal, self-employment, and possibly payroll tax to the IRS.
 To file taxes in North Carolina, you’ll need to register your LLC to receive a state tax ID number from the Department of Revenue.

 LLCs have a lot of flexibility when it comes to how they are taxed, and tax laws can be tricky to navigate.
 You’re not alone in facing business tax struggles.

-North Carolina does not require you to file your Operating Agreement with the state.
-However, it highly advises you to create one, as it has many benefits and uses within and without your company.
+North Carolina does not require you to file your operating agreement with the state.
+However, it highly advises you to create one, as it has many benefits and uses for your company.

 North Carolina does not allow a Series LLC.
 This business structure has an “umbrella” LLC under which one or more LLCs are organized.
 It’s a relatively new way to structure an LLC, and not many states allow them at this time.

 How do I reinstate an LLC in North Carolina?